1972 visit by Richard Nixon to China: Historical background

 Improved relations with the Soviet Union and the PRC are often cited as the most successful diplomatic achievements of Nixon's presidency.
 After World War II, Americans saw relations between the United States and the Soviet Union deteriorating, the Soviets consolidating communist allies over much of Eastern Europe, and the potential victory of CCP forces in the Chinese Civil War.
-The American ruling class was concerned that communists might dominate schools or labor unions.
+Many Americans were concerned that communists might dominate schools or labor unions.

-In China, from the beginning of the Sino-Soviet split in 1956, there was a perceived necessity for external allies to counterbalance the power of the Soviet Union.

-The reason for opening up China was for the U.S. to gain more leverage over relations with the Soviet Union.
+From the beginning of the Sino-Soviet split in 1956, Chinese leadership looked for external allies to counterbalance the Soviet Union, while the U.S. wanted to gain leverage over the Soviet Union.
 Resolving the Vietnam War was a particularly important factor.
 National Security Council staffer (and later U.S. Ambassador to China) Winston Lord noted that, by flexibly dealing with both the Soviet Union and China, the United States sought to pressure both countries to reduce their support for North Vietnam in their new prioritization of relations with the United States.

-One of the main reasons Richard Nixon became the 1952 vice-presidential candidate on the Dwight Eisenhower ticket was his strong anti-communist stance.
-Despite this, in 1972 Nixon became the first U.S. president to visit mainland China while in office.
-Ulysses S. Grant visited China on a world tour after leaving office, meeting Prince Gong and Li Hongzhang.
-Two decades before becoming president Herbert Hoover lived in China as a mining manager from 1899 to 1901, being also somewhat proficient in Mandarin.
+Richard Nixon earned a reputation as a strong anti-communist in the late 1940s and as vice-president to Dwight Eisenhower, yet in 1972 he became the first U.S. president to visit mainland China while in office.
+Ulysses S. Grant visited China on a world tour after leaving office, and President Herbert Hoover lived in China as a mining manager from 1899 to 1901, and was somewhat proficient in Mandarin.
 Eisenhower made a state visit to Taiwan in 1960, during the period when the United States recognized the Republic of China government in Taipei as the sole government of China.

 Readiness

 In July 1971, President Nixon's National Security Advisor Henry Kissinger secretly visited Beijing during a trip to Pakistan, and laid the groundwork for Nixon's visit to China.
 This meeting was arranged and facilitated by Pakistan through its strong diplomatic channels with China.
 Transcripts of White House meetings and once confidential documents show Nixon began working to open a channel of communication with Beijing from his first day in the White House.
 For this ambitious goal to be reached President Nixon had carried out a series of carefully calibrated moves through Communist China's allies Romania and Pakistan.
+This included offering support to Pakistan during the 1971 Bangladesh Liberation War.

+Nixon announced on national television on 15 July, to the public's surprise, that he would visit China.